jfo/blog/source/drafts/making-sounds.md

-This is a nice little thing to encapsulate, so I'm going to do that, and there is no reason not to make the frequency that I'm computing the delay time for into a variable that is passed into the function:
+This is a nice little thing to encapsulate, so I'm going to do that, and there is no reason not to make the frequency that I'm computing the delay time for into a argumanet that is passed into the function:

 ```c
 void square_wave(float freq) {